ssooh-i/ssooh-i/README.md

 - 👋 Hi, I’m @ssooh-i
-- 👀 I’m interested in Front End
+- 👀 I’m interested in FrontEnd
-- 🌱 I’m currently learning Python, html, css, java
+- 🌱 I’m currently learning Python, HTML, CSS, Java

 <!---
 ssooh-i/ssooh-i is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.